FuturesJS/lateral/README.md

   * `lateral.add(arr).then(cb)` - adds `arr` to be handled by `fn` and `cb` is called when all in `arr` are handled
   * `lateral.then(callback)`
     * Fires `callback` when all items in added arrays have been handled

+TODO
+---

+Replace `forAllAsync` with `forEachAsync`

+Make work with synchronous callbacks as well